WiproOpenSource/galaxia-ui/README.md

-Galaxia-ui is the user interface for Galaxia tool which is used to monitor applications/containers/servers.
+Galaxia-UI is the user interface for Galaxia tool which is used to monitor applications/containers/servers.

 Contributing to Galaxia-UI